Emmanuelkimutai/alx-higher_level_programming/0x0D-SQL_introduction/README.md

-Write a script that list all records of the table in the database, do not list rows without a name value Write a script that converts hbtn_0c_0 database to UTF8 Write a script that displays the avarage temperature by city ordered by temperature
+Write a script that list all records of the table in the database, do not list rows without a name value Write a script that converts hbtn_0c_0 database to UTF8 Write a script that displays the avarage temperature by city ordered by temperature Write a script that displays the top 3 of cities temperature during July and August orderd by temperature